 The impact of abuse on victims and children,

 You can find out more about how sessions are delivered and integrated ex/partner support in our post 1:1 Domestic Abuse Prevention Programme

 How much does it cost and what are the timescales?

 Please note that this programme will not be funded by CAFCASS and you cannot use your legal aid funding as the LAA does not fund treatment.
 For cases with local authority involvement the cost may be met by the local authority, however, for cases in private law proceedings, the costs are met by the parent.

-The fee breakdown is as follows*:
+The fee breakdown for those who are self-funding the programme is as follows*: